OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-14.md

 But these you shall not eat: the eagle, the vulture, and the buzzard,

 ## Deuteronomy 14:13
-the red kite, the black kite, any kind of falcon,
+the red kite, the black kite, any type of falcon,

 ## Deuteronomy 14:14
 any kind of raven,